CompetentGroove/mcp-chat/memory-bank/activeContext.md

 3. Performance optimization approaches
 4. Future feature priorities
 5. Best approach for managing bot and MCP server configurations
-6. Additional Auth0 features to implement (roles, permissions, etc.)

 ## Current Status
 Basic bot and MCP configuration display implemented.
 Chat interface fully functional with message display, metadata, and message sending capabilities.
 Settings component allows viewing bot and MCP server configurations.
 Basic chat sending function is now complete.

-Auth0 authentication has been integrated to replace the basic secret key authentication.
-The system now supports:
-- Login with Auth0 Universal Login
-- Google social login
-- Secure token management
-- Authenticated API requests
+Authentication has been removed so the app runs without login.

 MCP tool handling has been streamlined with the following improvements:
 1. When an AI response contains a tool use, the system now: